ToniNichev/tutorials-in-app-purchase-tutorial-full/README.md

 Full tutorial here: https://www.toni-develops.com/2024/01/09/in-app-purchase-with-server-to-server-notifications/

-Contains these projects:
+**Contains these projects:**
 * iOS-App - to test in-app purchase
 * services-key-generator - to generate JWT for app store connect, and app store server APIs.
 * app-store-server-library - to request test server-to-server notification [Using Apple library](https://developer.apple.com/documentation/appstoreserverapi/simplifying_your_implementation_by_using_the_app_store_server_library)
-* backend-server
+* backend-server - used to receive server-to-server notification from app store.